ckormanyos/mpir/README.md

 Continuous Integration (CI) runs on `windows-latest` using the generic configuration `lib_mpir_gc`.
-The test program using the wrapped `gmp_float` type from `Boost.Multiprecision` is built and executed and its results are verified in CI the pipeline.
+The test program using the wrapped `gmp_float` type from `Boost.Multiprecision` runs in the CI pipeline.
+The program is built and executed and its results are verified in the CI pipeline.

 ## Legacy and Origins